piotrwitek/react-redux-typescript-guide/README.md

 ### Goals
 - Complete type safety (with [`--strict`](https://www.typescriptlang.org/docs/handbook/compiler-options.html) flag) without losing type information downstream through all the layers of our application (e.g. no type assertions or hacking with `any` type)
-- Make type annotations concise by eliminating redudancy in types using advanced TypeScript Language features like **Type Inference** and **Control flow analysis**
+- Make type annotations concise by eliminating redundancy in types using advanced TypeScript Language features like **Type Inference** and **Control flow analysis**
 - Reduce repetition and complexity of types with TypeScript focused [complementary libraries](#complementary-libraries)

 ### Complementary Projects